bomonike/bomonike.github.io/aws-onboarding.md

    1. Install and use the Google Chrome browser so each Google email is setup within a different <strong>browser profile</strong>.
 Each profle holds its own preferences, browse history, and cookies for the specific email account.

-   1. Use your personal professional email address when creating a personal AWS "Skill Builder" account at <a target="_blank" href="https://skillbuilder.aws">https://skillbuilder.aws</a>  which links to your certification for life.
+   1. Use your personal professional email address when creating a personal AWS "Skill Builder" account at <a target="_blank" href="https://skillbuilder.aws">https://skillbuilder.aws</a>  which links to your AWS certifications for life.
 NOTE: Additional accounts & passwords are used for Amazon marketplaces, AWS Events, and AWS cloud work.

    <a name="TypesOfAccounts"></a>